 Post-harvest losses (PHL) in Tanzania, including in the central corridor are high and contribute to a loss of income and to food insecurity.
 Studies show that PHL ranges between 15 to 40% for different crops but are of particular concern for grains, especially cereals and pulses, which form the base for food and income for majority of rural Tanzanians.

-The Grain Postharvest Loss Prevention (GPLP) project is implemented by HELVETAS Swiss Intercooperation and is funded by the Swiss Agency for Development Cooperation (SDC).
 The overall goal of the project is to reduce postharvest losses of food grains in the central corridor of Tanzania and improve food security and incomes of targeted farming households as well as rural employment through appropriate PHM technology, capacity building and informed policy.

 The project has three expected outcomes:

 1) Targeted smallholder households have a better capacity to store grains;